 Hibiscus Tea in Pregnancy & Breastfeeding

-1. Emmenagogue properties: Hibiscus has documented emmenagogue effects β meaning it stimulates or increases menstrual flow.
-This same mechanism that can bring on a delayed period can also stimulate uterine contractions during pregnancy, raising the risk of miscarriage in the first trimester and premature labour in later pregnancy.
+1. It can stimulate the uterus.
+Hibiscus has properties that can bring on a delayed period.
+The same effect can also stimulate uterine contractions during pregnancy.
+This raises miscarriage risk in the first trimester and premature labor later.

-4. WebMD and drugs.com classification: Both major medical reference sources classify hibiscus as “possibly unsafe” during pregnancy and breastfeeding.
-WebMD states it “might stimulate a menstrual cycle or have effects that might terminate pregnancy.”
-The unambiguous guidance is to avoid it entirely.
+4. Major medical sources warn against it.
+Both WebMD and drugs.com classify hibiscus as “possibly unsafe” during pregnancy and breastfeeding.
+The guidance is clear: avoid it.

-If you are pregnant and want a herbal tea for skin-related inflammation or itch, the following are generally considered safer (always confirm with your midwife or obstetrician):
+If you are pregnant and want a calming herbal tea, these are generally safer (always check with your midwife or obstetrician first):

-Chamomile tea β in moderate amounts; most herbal authorities consider it low-risk in pregnancy
+Chamomile tea β in moderate amounts; widely considered low-risk

-Rooibos tea β caffeine-free, low in tannins, no known pregnancy contraindications
+Rooibos tea β caffeine-free with no known pregnancy concerns

-Ginger tea β well-studied in pregnancy for nausea; generally considered safe in moderate amounts
+Ginger tea β well-studied for pregnancy nausea; safe in moderate amounts

-Hibiscus Tea & Liver Health β Separating Fact from Fear
+Hibiscus Tea & Liver Health β The Real Story

-You may have read alarming claims that hibiscus tea can damage the liver.
-Here is the full, contextualised picture:
+You may have read scary claims that hibiscus tea damages the liver.
+Here is the full story with the right context.

 What Human Studies Show